Identifying Odonata from photographs

 While many more experienced ode watchers can correctly identify many variable species, a big problem with photos that are incorrectly identified is that in this digital age they get posted online, perpetuating wrong IDs (see below).

-There are an increasing number of good regional "field guides" to
+There are an increasing number of good field guides to

-sidebar).
-However, not many of them provide enough photos or plates of
+Odonata being published.
+However, it requires consultation of more than one to provide enough photos or plates of

 The majority of people we know don't own an array of ode field guides.
 Instead, they turn to the Internet to find photos that "match" their own.
 This is really hazardous!
 Without proper, verified identification a species name gets attached to a misidentified photo, another person comes along and finds a "match" and misidentifies their photo and sticks it on their web site, and viola!
 Misidentifications go viral.
 Too often even when the bad ID is discovered, people don't correct their mistakes online.
 We have contacted owners of popular web sites and pointed out some off-base IDs.
 We're thanked, and the correction never gets made to the site.
 When we identify a cryptic species in one of our own photos, it generally means we've netted it and confirmed the ID in the hand after taking the picture.